 - Coat the base of the pot with little oil.

 - Add the mutton marinade into it and spread it evenly.

 - Add the rice over the marinade and spread it evenly.

-- Over the rice season it with saffron flavored milk, mint leaves, corinader leaves.
+- Over the rice season it with food color mixed with milk, add some fried onions.